A Little Bit of Country in the Big City

 Ask Questions

 It’s good practice to ask the store manager when they received the chicks.
 Most likely the chicks were in transport before their arrival.
-During that time, chicks can become dehydrated, stressed, kept too cold or hot, all of which compromise a chick’s survival.
+During that time, chicks can become dehydrated, stressed, and kept too cold or hot, all compromising a chick’s survival.
 Most chicks in poor health will die within the first two days of their life.
-You’ll want to avoid buying chicks until they’ve settled in at least 3-4 days after transport.
+You’ll want to avoid buying chicks until they settle in at least 3-4 days after transport.

-Marek’s disease is extremely contagious among chickens and usually fatal, so always make sure the chicks you buy were vaccinated at the hatchery.
+Marek’s disease is extremely contagious among chickens and usually fatal, so always make sure the chicks you buy are vaccinated at the hatchery.

 Choosing Healthy Chicks